damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 [GitLab CI][ci] is an powerful built-in tool for [Continuous Integration, Continuos Deployment, and Continuous Delivery][ci-cd-cd], which can be used to run scripts as you wish.
 The possibilities are endless: think of it as if it was your own command line, integrated with GitLab.

 It's all set by an Yaml file called, `.gitlab-ci.yml`, placed at your project's repository.
-Enjoy the bunch of CI templates by simply adding a new file through the web interface, and type the file name as `.gitlab-ci.yml` to trigger a dropdown menu with dozen of possible templates for different applications.
+Enjoy the CI templates by simply adding a new file through the web interface, and type the file name as `.gitlab-ci.yml` to trigger a dropdown menu with dozens of possible templates for different applications.

 ![GitLab CI templates - dropdown menu](/images/blogimages/gitlab-workflow-an-overview/gitlab-ci-template.png){:.shadow}